phetsims/natural-selection/doc/implementation-notes.md

 The domain terminology that you'll need to navigate the implementation is found in [model.md](https://github.com/phetsims/natural-selection/blob/master/doc/model.md).

-Terms that are specific to the implementation:
+Additional terms used in the implementation:

 * An _**organism**_ is a living thing.
 It includes bunnies, wolves, and shrubs.
 * The _**environment**_ is the part of the UI where bunnies hop around.
 It can be switched between "equator" and "arctic", see [Environment](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Environment.js).